adrnabrm/cecs-427-final-project/README.md

    * Modularity (`nx.community.louvain_communities`) [DONE BY RUSSELL]
 - Count detected sub-communities.
 [DONE BY RUSSELL]
 - Identify top bridge nodes via **edge betweenness centrality**.
 [DONE BY RUSSELL]
-- Compute neighborhood overlap (strong vs. weak ties)
+- Compute neighborhood overlap (strong vs. weak ties) [DONE BY MATT]
 - Plot a small subgraph (≈200–500 nodes) per language.
+[DONE BY MATT]
 - Color by detected community.
+[DONE BY MATT]
 - Optionally visualize bridges or central nodes.

 once we get all these stats we can go further by having chat analyze them to see what it finds